• Skip to primary navigation

 8. Consider Professional Help

-Couples therapy is often not a fan favorite, but it’s been shown to help prevent separation and divorce, especially among couples with kids.
+And while couples therapy is often not a fan favorite, but it’s been shown to help prevent separation and divorce, especially among people with children.

 9. Be Patient